Opatil6644/inno-agrani/ASR-perf-accuracy/Text_to_speech/FRAMEWORK_DETAILS.md

 # Setup Overview: TTS Performance & Profiling Pipeline
 ## 1. Executive Summary
 The AI Model Performance Profiling & TTS Suite is an automated framework designed to benchmark Text-to-Speech models.
-Unlike standard accuracy tests, this suite focuses on hardware-level profiling, capturing how TTS models interact with GPU kernels, memory, and CUDA libraries (cuBLAS) during the audio synthesis process.
+This suite focuses on hardware-level profiling, capturing how TTS models interact with GPU kernels, memory, and CUDA libraries (cuBLAS) during the audio synthesis process.

 ## 2. Core Capabilities
 - NVIDIA Nsight Integration: Leverages Nsight Systems to hook into the execution timeline of the model.